mhamd1fareed/test/README.md

-# Project Cost Management System ( Matrix Compant Technical Test)
+# Project Cost Management System ( Matrix Company Technical Test)

 This project is part of the technical test for Matrix Company.
 It is a simple system designed to manage project costs.
 The system allows for the definition of projects, different currencies, and the addition of cost executions for each project using various currency units.